Friday, January 24, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Cons

-Comparatively expensive; numerous settings require a lengthy restart to apply
+Comparatively expensive; numerous settings require a lengthy restart to apply; buggy (at launch)

 Only two Multi-Gig ports